 A key member of the project team, bringing her commercial interior design expertise, Associate Director Rebecca Trenorden says, “By being involved in the project from the very beginning we’re approaching it with a different lens, which ultimately means we’re looking at it from not just a developer perspective but a tenant perspective.”
 In this regard, the interiors are not a typical base building offer, instead they are all considered holistically with the architecture.

-Benefiting from Carr’s expertise in commercial workplace and public realm, a design approach with a philosophy of health and wellbeing has driven maximisation of daylight, natural ventilation, vertical circulation, floorplate efficiency and whole-of-building amenity.
+Benefiting from Carr’s expertise in the commercial workplace and public realm, a design approach with a philosophy of health and wellbeing has driven maximisation of daylight, natural ventilation, vertical circulation, floorplate efficiency and whole-of-building amenity.
 In recent research speaking with landlords and tenants, there has been an overwhelming demand for quality tenancy offerings and high levels of amenity, even in boutique developments.